zcorleissen/documentation/source/external_integration.rst

     * Enter the AWS Secret Key that corresponds to the Access Key ID.
     * Click the button labeled 'Set AWS Access Keys'.

-By default, ACLs with automatically be created for all instances.
+By default, ACLs will automatically be created for all instances.

 Disabling ACLSync